This post contains affiliate links.

 As in the case of TV horror series, horror comics have advantages over movies and even over horror fiction.

 You have the visual element, that’s limited by the power of the reader’s imagination in novels and tales.
 In horror comics, you have the openness and seemingly-endless narrative.

-This aspect of horror comic books makes them even more enduring than tv series.
+This aspect of the horror comic book as a serialized art form makes horror comic books even more enduring than T.V. series.

 After super-heroes, horror is the most represented genre in comic books, if we take the gold standards of DC Vertigo and Marvel MAX to reach that conclusion, while all the time remembering all the EC, Warren and Gold Key lines of the past.

 Still, there’s an overwhelming corpus of horror comics that’s not limited to big imprints that deserve to be known and enjoyed.